File A Report

 Campus address: 214 West Cameron Avenue, 2nd floor, Chapel Hill, NC 27599

 You can report your experience to the University to seek support, resources, and remedies.
 The Equal Opportunity and Compliance Office (EOC) oversees and enforces the non-discrimination policies at UNC-Chapel Hill.
-Once EOC receives a report, EOC staff members are focused on: stopping the conduct, providing services for the safety and well-being of those involved, identifying any patterns of behavior that may exist, addressing incidents that have occurred, and taking measures to prevent the conduct from happening in the future.
+Once EOC receives a report, EOC staff members are focused on: providing services for the safety and well-being of those involved, identifying any patterns of behavior that may exist, exploring ways to stop the continue from continuing, addressing incidents that have occurred, and taking measures to prevent the conduct from happening in the future.
 The EOC is a neutral office; depending on the resolution route may provide resources, support, and information to the reporting party as well as the responding party.

 Contacting the EOC allows you to explore options through the Policy on Prohibited Discrimination, Harassment, and Related Misconduct (PPDHRM) or the Policy on Prohibited Sexual Harassment under Title IX.
 Options could include informal or formal resolutions which may be disciplinary or non-disciplinary for the responding party.
 The Policies apply to the conduct of, and protects, all University students and employees, including faculty members, EHRA (EPA) non-faculty employees, SHRA (SPA) employees, graduate, professional and doctoral students, post-docs, student employees, and visitors.
 This policy also defines who has been identified as a Responsible Employee.